Ride the RAP Tour

 - The Nordic Inn in Dorset offers comfortable accommodation, ample trailer parking, and excellent dining at their on-site restaurant

-- Tally Ho Inn in Dwight offers cozy cottages for your group to relax in, and can build breakfast and dinners into your overnight package
+- Tally Ho Inn in Dwight offers cozy cottages for your group to relax in, and can build breakfast and dinners into your overnight package.
+Rates from $82 per night midweek

 - Deerhurst Resort in Huntsville has accommodations ranging from hotel style rooms to 3 bedroom condos, as well as on-site restaurants, entertainment, fuel, pool and hot tub

-- Colonial Bay Resort in Huntsville has hotel style and cottage style accommodations available, with dining right across the street, and popular bakeries 5 minutes away
+- Colonial Bay Resort in Huntsville has motel style and cottage style accommodations available, with dining right across the street.
+Rates from $119 per night

-- Bondi Village Cottage Resort offers comfortable cottage style accommodations with their own cozy wood burning fireplace
+- Bondi Village Cottage Resort offers comfortable cottage style accommodations with their own cozy wood burning fireplace.
+Ask about their 15% sledders’ discount

 - Blue Spruce Resort offers comfortable cottage or suite accommodation, with ample parking for trailers and trucks